OnFocusAcademy/DanielLang/docs/String.md

 #### Chars

-Splits a string up into a list of its characters (Unicode scalars).
+Splits a string up into a list of its characters (Unicode scalars, which can be represented as individual code points).

 Usage: `(String.chars str)`